AutoResearch/equation-scraper/docs/howtouse/usage.md

 scrape_and_parse_equations(['Super:Cognitive_psychology'])
 ```

 All data produced will be stored in a `data` folder at your current working directory.
 If this folder does not exists, the package will create it for you.
 Each search is further organized by creating its own specific sub-folder named after your keywords, separated by underscores.
-For example `[Super:Cognitive_psychology, Neuroscience]` would create the folder `SUPERCognitivePsychology_Neuroscience` within the `data` folder.
+For example `['Super:Cognitive_psychology', 'Neuroscience']` would create the folder `SUPERCognitivePsychology_Neuroscience` within the `data` folder.
 Note, keywords using the `Direct:` tag are not included in this filename nomenclature.

 If you repeat the exact same search, this folder is first deleted and then rebuilt with the new search.
-After running this function, you will notice a series of files, as well as a `debug` folder with more files, but we will explain what each file does in the next section of the tutorial when running each of the two sub-functions individually.
+After running this function, you will notice a series of files, as well as a `debug` folder with more files, but we will explain what each file does in the next section when running each of the two sub-functions individually.

 An example structure when using the keywords `['Cognitive_psychology']` would be:
 ```